laminlabs/lamin-blog/docs/arc-virtual-cell-atlas.md

 :::::
 ::::::

-Under-the-hood, these commands preserve a run object that points back to the original dataset in the Arc database so that downstream processing can be traced back to the source.
+Under the hood, these commands preserve a run object that points back to the original dataset in the Arc database so that downstream processing can be traced back to the source.
 For example, [here](https://lamin.ai/laminlabs/arrayloader-benchmarks/artifact/BDttiuV3Te8VB0dU) we synced the `Tahoe-100M` datasets into a benchmarking database for ML data loaders:

 <div style="text-align: center">